State Treasurer of Wisconsin: Reduction of powers and office dissolution attempts

-Since the 1990s, most duties vested in the State Treasurer's office have gradually been eliminated or transferred to other state agencies.
+Since the 1990s, most duties vested in the state treasurer's office have gradually been eliminated or transferred to other state agencies.
 1995 Wisconsin Act 27 eliminated the office's securities section, which had the responsibility of safekeeping securities purchased by the State of Wisconsin Investment Board.
-1997 Wisconsin Act 27 transferred the Division of Trust Lands and Investment to the Wisconsin Department of Administration.
-Most notably, 2003 Wisconsin Act 33 transferred the cash and debt management functions of the State Treasurer's office to the Department of Administration.
+1997 Wisconsin Act 27 transferred the Division of Trust Lands and Investment, which altogether comprises the staff of the Board of Commissioners of Public Lands, to the Wisconsin Department of Administration.
+Most notably, 2003 Wisconsin Act 33 transferred the cash and debt management functions of the state treasurer's office to the Department of Administration.
 Moreover, 2011 Wisconsin Act 32 transferred the state's version of a 529 plan, known as EdVest, to the Department of Administration.
 The same act also transferred the Local Government Investment Pool and corresponding management services functions to the Department of Administration.
-Later, 2013 Wisconsin Act 20 transferred the State Treasurer's Unclaimed Property Program to the Wisconsin Department of Revenue.
+Later, 2013 Wisconsin Act 20 transferred the state treasurer's Unclaimed Property Program to the Wisconsin Department of Revenue.
 As a result of these interagency transfers, the office of State Treasurer in Wisconsin is institutionally the weakest directly elected member of the National Association of State Treasurers, according to state-by-state analyses published by the Council of State Governments, and the only state treasurer nationwide not responsible for cash management.

-On October 27, 2015, the Wisconsin State Assembly approved an amendment to the Wisconsin Constitution to abolish the State Treasurer's office, Assembly Joint Resolution 5 (AJR 5), with 63 "yea" votes and 33 "nay" votes.
+On October 27, 2015, the Wisconsin State Assembly approved an amendment to the Wisconsin Constitution to abolish the state treasurer's office, Assembly Joint Resolution 5 (AJR 5), with 63 "yea" votes and 33 "nay" votes.
 The Wisconsin State Senate approved AJR 5 on January 20, 2016.
 The first approval of the amendment was enrolled on March 15, 2016.
 Because this measure was approved by both chambers of the Wisconsin State Legislature, the Wisconsin Elimination of State Treasurer Amendment was placed on the 2018 spring general election ballot on April 3, 2018.
 The referendum was defeated, with 62% of voters statewide choosing to retain the office with a "no" vote against amending the constitution to eliminate the office.